"I want my niece's ears pierced" said the loud overbearing woman with the fuzzy white hat.

 We want them to run, ride bikes, play outside with their friends - yet even though the sun is shining and everyone is laughing, it's there.
 It's always there.

+What is the correct balance between teaching them to recognize danger and creating a life for them based on suspicion?
 I've been told that I'm overprotective, almost irrational.
 I watch the news too much.
 I don't allow my daughter to walk home from the bus, or even down the block to visit a friend.
 I've made her nervous and fearful.
 I've taken some of the joy out of her childhood and replaced it with terror.

-neighborhood is quite idyllic.
+The sun is shining.
+There's sidewalks, tree lined streets, people walking their dogs.
+My neighborhood is quite idyllic.
 So when do I allow her to walk alone a few blocks in a lovely village, When she's older?
 All of her friends are already allowed.
 When she's a teenager?
 That time came, and passed.

 So I let up.
 I let her walk two blocks to a friend's house.